AleixFerre/ASCIIShaders/README.md

 ## Made by

-Aleix Ferré
-Joel Perez
-Joaquin Villena
+Aleix Ferré, Joel Perez and Joaquin Villena